writethedocs/www/docs/2014/blog/announcing-conference-talks-eu.rst

-Announcing Conference Talks and Party for Write the Docs EU
+Announcing Conference Talks and a Party for Write the Docs EU
 ===========================================================

 Things are coming along nicely for our `EU conference`_.